HAFSA-SHAHID-28/mini_hackathon/README.md

-🚀 Mini Hackathon Project
+<h1>🚀 Mini Hackathon Project</h1>
-A fast, clean, and responsive web project built with only HTML and CSS.
+<br>A fast, clean, and responsive web project built with only HTML and CSS.

 📋 About The Project